sophellwood/sophellwood/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning all about AWS and neural networks
+- 🌱 I’m a fourth year computer science student who loves codding
 - 💬 Ask me about any of my projects or ultimate frisbee!
 - 🔭 Checkout this 2D Unity platformer made for a game design course https://creative.caslab.queensu.ca/~GDP4/
 - 📫 Connect on linkedin: https://www.linkedin.com/in/sophie-ellwood